kiali/kiali.io/content/en/docs/Configuration/authentication/openid.md

       username_claim: "email"
 ```

-If you enabled RBAC, you will want the `username_claim` attribute to match the
+If you enabled namespace access control, you will want the `username_claim`
-`--oidc-username-claim` flag used to start the Kubernetes API server, or the
+attribute to match the `--oidc-username-claim` flag used to start the
-equivalent option if you are using a replacement or reverse proxy of the API
+Kubernetes API server, or the equivalent option if you are using a replacement
-server.
-Else, any user-friendly claim will be OK as it is purely informational.
+or reverse proxy of the API server.
+Else, any user-friendly claim will be OK as
+it is purely informational.

 ### Configuring requested scopes {#configure-scopes}